 Harry Potter has cultural value and has shaped a generation outside of Rowling’s direct influence

 J.K.
-Rowling profits from notoriety and continued media exposure through the Harry Potter series.
+Rowling profits from continued media exposure through the Harry Potter series

 “All press is good press” is a marketing tactic that has been co-opted in recent years by conservative outlets.
 By scrutinizing Rowling and her platform, the movement she speaks for gains national attention, whereas it might otherwise fizzle out into unawareness.